TheWebWeWeave/Blog/src/source/_posts/Maintaining-the-Golden-Images.md

 Build
 -----
 As you can see from the above pipeline that in the Build stage I am calling a shell script called: **01-build.sh**  This is really a shell script that executes Docker and passes it the Dockerfile that is sitting in the src folder.
+In this command line right after the -t flag (which is for taggin the image) I have account separated by less than and greater than symbols.
+I use the account name that I have established on docker.
+This should be some sort of indicator that keeps you unique.
 ```
 docker image build --no-cache --rm -f ./src/Dockerfile -t <account>/jenkins-master .
 ```